-At the Spring Forums conducted in May and June, The Alexander Group polled over 70 sales executives to learn more about their mandate to inject value into the sales process.
+At the Spring Forums conducted in May and June, Alexander Group polled over 70 sales executives to learn more about their mandate to inject value into the sales process.
 We asked, “What percent of your customer base actually cares about value as opposed to cost?”
-The results of this poll are noted below; nearly two thirds of executives indicated that less than half their customer base cared about value.
+The results of this poll are noted below; nearly two-thirds of executives indicated that less than half their customer base cared about value.
 If this is true, then why all the fuss about value selling?

 The same audience indicated that the value oriented segment is extremely important to achieving their growth objective in 2013.
 How important?
 See the chart below:

 Over 70% of participants indicate that the value oriented segment is extremely important to making their growth objective.
 As one executive put it, “These customers are growing the fastest.
 They demand more of our products and are willing to pay a premium.”

 What kind of value do such customers expect?
 Three words were used again and again…we call them “the Three Ds”.

 Where do you find such customers?
 This is important since by the estimates of the executives at our Spring Forums over half their customer base cares mostly about price.
 Only 30% to 40% appear to want real value.
 How do you locate these customers?
 Executives at these events cited three important factors to qualify whether a customer (or target) was truly value oriented:

 Taking all of these factors into account enables sales executives to make smarter coverage decisions.
 See the chart below.

 Where customer share is high but the value orientation is low (upper left), executives protect customers that are prone to switching with shallow, generalist resources.
 While they want to maintain the business base, they also know that investment in expensive solutions resources is a waste when the customer is loyal to the lowest price.
 They save such investment for customers in the upper right where share and value orientation are both high.
 The base can be protected by ensuring that the customer maximizes their return on their investment in the vendor.